 20) To make informed Ad spendings

 David Reichmann, Owner and Founder of Rawrycat Masks, says, "Big data is essential for any size eCommerce business.
 Whether through demographic tools like Facebook's Audience tools or SEO tools like Google Keyword Planner, this data unlocks essential behavior and demographic information to help businesses make informed ad spend decisions."

 Big data impacts every aspect of the highly competitive eCommerce landscape.
 When properly analyzed, this rising sea of information brings a wealth of knowledge to an online store, boosting its revenue.

 An exceptional customer experience is a significant differentiator for eCommerce retailers that creates brand loyalty and reduces customer churn.
-With big data analysis, businesses can improve user interface, merge data from multiple platforms to build accurate customer profiles, and personalize product recommendations and customer communication content.
+With an analysis of big data, eCommerce businesses can improve user interface, merge data from multiple platforms to build accurate customer profiles, and personalize product recommendations and customer communication content.